Yeti Cycles: Designs and models

 Yeti Cycles competed in downhill mountain bike racing with the successful Lawwill DH-9 full-suspension downhill bike, developed by former motorcycle champion, Mert Lawwill.
-Yeti has a patented suspension system that they call ZeroLoss Technology or linear guide technology.
-The suspension system consists of two gliding pivots.
-The wheel path follows the direction of the impact so it transfers directly into the mountain bike suspension system and goes into the shock rather than flexing the frame.
+Yeti also used a patented suspension system called ZeroLoss Technology, also referred to as linear guide technology.
+The system used two gliding pivots and was intended to direct impact forces into the rear shock rather than through frame flex.

-More recently, Yeti has patented a new suspension design called Switch Technology.
-This is basically a dual-link design that utilizes an eccentric mechanism that switches direction as the bike moves through its travel.
-This type of suspension is found on their 2012-2014 era mountain bikes, the SB-66, SB-75, and SB-95.
+Yeti later developed Switch Technology, a dual-link suspension design using an eccentric mechanism that changes direction as the bike moves through its travel.
+This design was used on early SB-series models, including the SB66, SB75 and SB95.